n89nanda/pyeventbus/README.rst

 pyeventbus
 =========================

-pyeventbus is a publish/subscribe event bus for Android and Java.
+pyeventbus is a publish/subscribe event bus for Python 2.7.

 + simplifies the communication between python classes
 + decouples event senders and receivers